 His interactions with the DIYBio community have offered him unique opportunities in building bridges between the safety, security, and citizen science communities.
 He was an organizer and speaker at multiple Global BioSummits – a MIT Media Lab-led 3-day citizen-science conference.
 He also created an initiative through the Global BioSummit platform that brought together citizen scientists and public health professionals to discuss safe operations during the COVID-19 pandemic.
 He has joined the efforts of the Speaker Lab group of the Biohacking Village (associated with DEF CON) and its mission to serve as a hub and a catalyst for addressing safety, security, and equity issues that exist at the nexus of emerging tech, healthcare, innovation, and society.

 He was chosen as a Johns Hopkins Center for Health Security Emerging Leaders in Biosecurity Initiative (ELBI) Fellow in 2018.
 In addition, he was a recipient of the full-ride Presidential Scholarship for the Biodefense program at George Mason University’s Schar School of Policy and Government.

-Mr. Lim holds a master’s degree in Biodefense from George Mason University and a bachelor’s degree in Psychology from the same institution.
+Dr. Lim holds a doctorate and a master’s degree in Biodefense with a specialization in Terrorism and Homeland Security Studies from George Mason University, and a bachelor’s degree in Psychology from the same institution.